scil/virtualbox-1.test/readme.md

-if you'd like to reuse this machine ,
+step.0.init.md:  ubuntu-xenial-16_副本.vdi
+step.1.java.docker.md: ubuntu-xenial-16_副本2.vdi

 # way to clone this disk

-# way to clone this machine
+# way to clone a virtual machine

 1. clone it in VirtualBox Gui ( if necessary, delete it  and add it again)